Mohamed-Deefallah/alx-system_engineering-devops/README.md

 #!/bin/bash
-welcome to my first class
+welcome to my first clas welcom to the second classs